 Council will accept anonymous complaints if there is enough information provided to deal with it.
-Officers are encouraged to advise the complainant that providing information will assist in administering the Complaints Policy and where possible, Council can apply anonymity to your complaint to protect identity.
+Officers are encouraged to advise the complainant that providing information will assist in administering the Complaints Policy and where possible, rather than lodging a complaint anonymously, Council can instead protect the identity of the complainant.